keevan/whitespace-json/README.md

 Yeah?
 Neither have I!

-Which is why I made WSON - the only (as far as I can tell, nobody else would bother to make this) way to encode your JSON config files so that they *only use whitespace characters*.
+Which is why I made Whitespace JSON - the only (as far as I can tell, nobody else would bother to make this) way to encode your JSON config files so that they *only use whitespace characters*.

 The days of pesky, readable JSON files are no more.
 The possibilities are endless:

 * Store your database passwords in a format nobody will bother to read
 * Impress your friends with your cool, mysterious configuration files
-* Even build your own web server using WSON documents for API calls, and delighting your users!
+* Even build your own web server using WSON documents for API calls, and delight your users!

 ## Wow, sign me up!
 How do I use this thing?